Be Prepared For Hurricane Season

-With the 2013 Atlantic hurricane season starting tomorrow, June 1, the Edison Electric Institute (EEI) wants to remind you to prepare now for storms and other emergency situations.
+With the 2014 Atlantic hurricane season starting on June 1, the Edison Electric Institute (EEI) wants to remind you to prepare now for storms and other emergency situations.
 Taking simple steps now to get ready for emergencies in your home, business, and community can pay great dividends if, and when, an emergency actually occurs.

 What you can do now: